 In March 2018, I was at Hutchins Unit with another client when as usual my site was being consistently visited by Jo Anne.

 In March, I was also at Beto Unit when my website Team advised me that Splendora, Texas continued to hit my sites.
 I track every visitor to all of my sites.
 Jo Anne began paying for placement on google.

 Cindy and I flew to California to film This Time Next Year with Cat Deeley while also working destination events booked through Texas Twins Events.
 I.E. we were too busy to worry about Jo Anne.
 In fact, we always have been.

 We HAVE never been too busy to save clients who hired the wrong Officiant before coming to us.
 We MAKE time for people who need help.
 For Jo Anne’s former clients, we’ve made time again and again.

 In April 2018 I was back at Estes Unit before travelling to Stiles Unit on April 19, 2018 and marrying the bride who needed my help AFTER hiring Jo Anne first.

 Since becoming a TDCJ Officiant April 2017, due to the number of clients coming to us for help, we have rebranded and expanded to address the growing need for inmate wedding services.
-I’ve been the second Officiant over and over because the first Officiants let their clients down.
+I’ve been the second Officiant over and over because the first Officiants AKA my competitors have consistently let their former clients down.
 These “other Officiants” could have done the right thing and chose not to.
 They also lost their clients to me because they failed to provide services they had been paid to perform.

 A few days ago, Jo Anne drove traffic from her own page to my page by tagging me on FB.”
 While booking in these new clients, I asked “how did you hear about us?
 We have never advertised.
 So, can I ask who it was that referred you?”